 4. No wiggle room exists in your budget

-Once all the bills are paid each month, you can barely enjoy the little things in life.
-Enjoying a night out on the town or a even ordering a pizza without using a credit card is not feasible because funds are always low.
+Once all the bills are paid each month, do you have any money left to enjoy the little things in life?
+Perhaps a night out on the town or even ordering a pizza without using a credit card is not feasible because funds are always low.

 5. You have a hard time saving

-Unfortunately, not having a savings account in place will only make the debt worse, because you will not be able to handle financial emergencies without resorting to the magic plastic.
+Unfortunately, not having a savings account in place will only make the debt worse, because you will not be able to handle financial emergencies without resorting to your plastic.

 6. Supplementary income is required to pay down debt